-Online Quizzes: We will have quizzes on Canvas roughly every 2 weeks.
+Online Quizzes: We will have quizzes on Canvas every few weeks.
 These will be posted on Canvas and with a due date.
 Try your best do to them without outside help and without notes.
 They are meant to help you assess your own understanding and practice for the exams.